SOFIA-USRA/sofia_redux/docs/sofia_redux/toolkit/convolve/kernel.rst

              Statistics
     --------------------------------
-    Number of original points : 10404
+    Number of original points : 262144
                Number of NaNs : 0
-           Number of outliers : 126
+           Number of outliers : 420
-         Number of points fit : 10278
+         Number of points fit : 261724
-           Degrees of freedom : 10278
+           Degrees of freedom : 261724
-                  Chi-Squared : 38.986402
+                  Chi-Squared : 1841.870250
-          Reduced Chi-Squared : 0.003793
+          Reduced Chi-Squared : 0.007037
           Goodness-of-fit (Q) : 0.000000
-         RMS deviation of fit : 0.020882
+         RMS deviation of fit : 0.028076
       Outlier sigma threshold : 5
       eps (delta_sigma/sigma) : 0.01
-                   Iterations : 4
+                   Iterations : 3
-        Iteration termination : delta_rms/rms = 0.003644
+        Iteration termination : delta_rms/rms = 0.001941

 The above example shows an artificially corrupted image, the effects of convolution without removing outliers, a convolution with outliers removed, and the resulting errors from the robust convolution algorithm.
 Visually, all outliers have been removed.
-However, it appears as though 26 extra points were also falsely rejected.
-This may be likely near edges, so the user will have to find a balance between the rejection threshold for outliers and the properties of the data.